 As I progressed in the bluegrass world, I naturally learned more fiddle tunes and would call them more frequently at jams.
 Turkey in the Straw was on my short list of tunes at the beginning of my journey – it was easy and most people knew it.
 I called it frequently.

 Then I found out that Turkey in the Straw, released in 1861, was the original instrumental version of the minstrel show song Zip Coon by George Washington Dixon.
-In the song, the chorus includes the below which is how the Turkey in the Straw title came about.
+For those unaware, coon is another derogatory name for a black person.
+The chorus includes the below which is how the Turkey in the Straw title came about.
 Note, there’s a few variations of the chorus depending on the charts you read – but they are effectively the same.

 Turkey in the hay, in the hay, in the hay.